The Langkawi Show

 Photography by Jee Foong and Sonia Luhong Wan

 Read about us in the Borneo Post HERE

-Inspired by A Midsummer Night's Dream, this performance gives children the power to alter the reality of humans and change their ordinary life into one full of imagination and intrigue.
+Inspired by A Midsummer Night's Dream, this immersive performance gives children the power to alter the reality of humans and change their mundane life into one full of imagination and intrigue.
 The audience take on the role of the fairies and, led by Puck, add magic to the human world.